lgalaz/fullstack-javascript/react/NextJS_Basics_SSR_CSR/explanation.md

 Pros: better SEO, faster first contentful paint.
 Cons: more server load, slower TTFB if data is slow.

+SSR still hydrates on the client.
+The server sends HTML, and the client attaches event handlers during hydration.

 ## SSG (Static Site Generation)

 Pages are generated at build time.